harish-kumar-kp/HOPE_AI/README.md

 # HOPE_AI
-This repo is to showcase the assignments
+This repo is to showcase the assignments of Hope AI Institution